hasura/graphql-engine/docs/graphql/manual/migrations/existing-project.rst

       getting a "command not found" error after installing Hasura CLI, please restart ``git bash``.

-Step 2: Setup a project directory
+Step 2: Set up a project directory
 ---------------------------------
 Skip this step if you already have a project directory.